Communications team

 Threats, harassment and abuse will be reported to the police.

-Sharing malicious or offensive posts on social media may also be found to be an offence under the Malicious Communications Act.
+Sharing malicious or offensive content may constitute an offence under the Malicious Communications Act.

-If you are blocked from interacting with the council on a social media platform and believe the action to be unfair or a mistake, please contact us by email with details and we will look into what has happened.
+If you are blocked from interacting with the council on a social media platform and believe the action to be unfair or a mistake, you can contact us by email with details for us to review.